 WCCT section-winners qualify automatically for the album.
 Any such composition entered by the composer is judged in the normal way but is included anyway even if the points score falls below the required threshold.
 No points score is shown in the published album in the case of a WCCT section-winner not submitted by the composer.

-According to decisions reached at Kobe 2012, the entries to the 2013-15 WCCI with a score of 8 or higher will automatically qualify for the 2013-15 album, however they must also be submitted by the composers to the album in order to be published in it and count for points.
+The entries to the WCCI with a score of 8 or higher will automatically qualify for the FIDE album, however they must also be submitted by the composers to the Album in order to be published in it and count for points.
 The WCCI director will advise the director of each album section and the album directors will inform the judges accordingly, who should not give marks to these compositions.
 Of course the judges may study and enjoy these compositions for their own pleasure if they wish.
 Album entries that received less than 8 points in the WCCI will be judged like any other entries, whether or not they participated in the WCCI.

 After completing his work, each judge will return the spreadsheet with his scores to the director along with comments regarding errors, anticipations, thematic flaws, etc. The director should distribute these comments to the other judges together with his own notes on anticipations, cooks, duals, etc.